jq-rs/mlestalk-ui/zpinc-implementation-article.md

 - Message encryption
 - User identifier encryption

 These mechanisms help ensure passwords meet minimum security requirements to resist brute-force attacks.
+The implementation faithfully follows the paper's specification of scrypt as the MHF, providing the resistance to hardware acceleration attacks that is crucial for password-based cryptography.

 ### Message Encryption and Authenticated Encryption with AEAD

 Message encryption in MlesTalk is implemented using XSalsa20-Poly1305, an authenticated encryption scheme.
 This approach provides both confidentiality and integrity for all communications.

 The implementation utilizes TweetNaCl, a compact implementation of the NaCl cryptographic library.
 TweetNaCl provides the XSalsa20 stream cipher and Poly1305 message authentication code that form the basis of the secretbox primitive used for authenticated encryption.
+This implementation directly corresponds to the AEAD specification in the Zpinc protocol paper, properly separating encryption keys from authentication keys to maintain the theoretical security guarantees.

 #### Message Structure and Encryption